ketMix/retromancer/README.md

   * Bullet hell, especially with bosses!
   * 3 total bosses!
   * 2 endings!
+  * Optional GPT generated dialog for all the text in the game!
   * Controller support!
   * HATS!!! ![hats](hats.png)
   * Customizable content by editing or overriding the data files that define the levels, bullets, and enemies!